By BCS Staff

-Almost 10% of the entire workforce for the state of Washington is employed in the restaurant or food service industry.
-By 2026, it is projected that the number of jobs will grow by 12.6% for a total of 332,700 jobs statewide.
-Culinary professionals will be in high demand.
+As of 2020, almost 10% of the entire workforce for the state of Washington is employed in the restaurant or food service industry.
+Nationwide, it’s projected that by 2029, jobs in the culinary arts will increase by 6%.
+Needless to say, culinary professionals will be in high demand.
 Earning a degree in the culinary arts provides the experience, and professional edge, needed to advance in this fast-paced industry.
 For those in the Evergreen State, we created a list of the best culinary schools in the state of Washington.

 Northwest Culinary Institute in Vancouver features a Culinary Arts Diploma program that can be completed in just nine months.
 Students benefit from small class side and high quality teaching.
 Students gain hands-on experience and are ready for the employment right after graduation.
 Students learn food preparation including a la carte cooking, garde manger, baking, and soups and sauces.
 Management skills including staffing, sanitation, ethics, menu development, and purchasing are also taught as part of this top culinary program.
 Northwest Culinary Institute provides each culinary student with a four-week internship opportunity as part of the program to gain professional experience and develop confidence in the field.

 Skagit Valley College features culinary programs accepted by the American Culinary Federation.
-The ATA program allows students to earn several certificates while working on their degree including Professional Cooking and National Restaurant Association ManageFirst Professional Credential.
+The ATA program allows students to earn several certificates while working on their degree.
+These include Professional Cooking and National Restaurant Association ManageFirst Professional Credential.
 Students learn food trends and flavor principles which help them understand and appreciate diversity in the culinary arts.
 Students also learn sustainable practices including local foods and using the whole food item in cooking.
 Skagit provides students with a learning environment that includes state-of-the-art kitchens and a low student/faculty ratio.

 #3.
-Olympic College-Bremerton, Washington
+Olympic College

 Olympic College Culinary Arts program features an ATA in Culinary Arts as well as numerous certifications available for a wide variety of culinary positions.
 Students can earn a Certificate of Completion as Cook’s Helper, Lead Cook, Prep Cook, or in Retail/Wholesale Baking.
 This top culinary school is accredited by the American Culinary Federation Education Foundation Accrediting Commission.
 Students learn how to prepare and serve meals in a variety of settings through work experience at on-campus restaurants including the Olympic Café and The Fireside Bistro.
 Catering and banquet training is also available.
 Graduates are prepared to work in a variety of settings including hotels, bakeries, resorts, and restaurants.

-South Puget Sound Community College features both an AAS degree in Culinary Arts as well as a Certificate option.
+South Puget Sound Community College features both an AAS degree in Culinary Arts, as well as a Certificate option.
 Students learn skills in food production, service, and supervision.
 These programs are designed for student success whether they have years of industry experience or are just getting their feet wet.
 The AAS degree is a two-year program that includes a cooperative work experience/externship opportunity.
 Courses include an Introduction to Molecular Gastronomy, Emerging Culinary Trends, and Culinary Artistry.
 The Certificate program can be completed in just one year and includes courses in Food Theory, Purchasing and Receiving, and Supervision in the Hospitality Industry.
 SPSC also features several campus dining options that are run by the Culinary Arts program.
 The Clipper Café offers exciting dishes “food truck style” and The Bake Shop features pastries and desserts baked fresh daily.
 The Percival Dining Room features international cuisine prepared by culinary students to gain professional experience.